-Real Madrid v Mallorca
+Hat-trick for Asensio as Real score six

 Goal!

 Goal!
-Real Madrid 2, Mallorca 0.
-Marco Asensio (Real Madrid) left footed shot from the left side of the six yard box to the centre of the goal.
+Real Madrid 6, Mallorca 1.
+Isco (Real Madrid) right footed shot from the centre of the box to the bottom right corner.
+Assisted by Vinícius Júnior.

 Post update